 Technology is affecting transportation modes through the roads, sky and water.
-Advancements in speed and efficiency may come at some cost.
+Advancements in speed and efficiency , however may come at some cost.

 Along with tech innovations come ethical questions and concerns over autonomous systems replacing human workers.
 After all, what will happen to cargo workers when autonomous cargo ships eliminate the need for crew members to be on board during transit?
-Driverless cars and trucks will impact truck drivers, with one study estimating that as many as 294,000 driving positions could be eliminated over the next 25 years.
+Driverless cars and trucks will impact truck drivers directly.
+One study estimates as many as 294,000 driving positions could be eliminated over the next 25 years.

 Despite these concerns, the future of transportation technology is inevitable.
 Let’s take a look at some changes coming to the future of freight and cargo transportation, and the effects on workers, safety, and costs.